 Klarissa Oh has been with OAASIS since its inception in December of 2009.
 Prior to OAASIS, she worked as Director of the Maternal Infant Health Integrator with BH1, as a Family Assessment Worker with Healthy Start, and as a Group Facilitator with Kids’ Turn, a program that equips children during divorce and custody changes.
 Klarissa’s work has focused on children’s and women’s health, child development, poverty alleviation, and social justice.
 In May of 2012, Klarissa had the honor of receiving a Gloria Award from Ms. Gloria Steinem for her leadership in the movement to end child sex abuse.
 She was recently chosen as one of twenty leaders in the nation to participate in the NoVo Foundations, “Move to End Violence” program.

 Kristi Kernal is one of the original founders of OAASIS, and served as vice-president of the original board of directors.
 In 2012, Kristi was hired to serve as Assistant Director.
-She currently serves as OAASIS’ Social Media Director.
+She currently serves as OAASIS’ Survivor Care Director.
 Kristi is passionate about preventing child abuse and supporting survivors in their healing journey, which often includes helping them find a place to serve in the movement to stop child sex abuse.

 OAASIS is making an impact not only in the State of Oregon, but nationally!
 We are honored to collaborate with a growing national movement to end child sex abuse, and are doing our part here in Oregon.
 We need YOUR help!